extendev/daw/Modules/Core/docs/README.md

 ### Implementation

 Users are implemented by the `Daw\Modules\Core\Objects\User` class.
-Each instance is stored in a file located in *var/run/users.db*, managed by `Daw\Modules\Core\Business\UserStore` class, a FileStore instance.
+Each instance is stored in a file located in *var/run/users.db*, managed by `Daw\Modules\Core\Store\UserStore` class, a FileStore instance.
 The data is stored in the file as JSON-encoded text.

 *Example:*